Bridging Loans in Scotland

 Application Steps:

-1. Initial Inquiry: Start by consulting with a specialist loan broker like Evolve Finance, who has experience in residential and commercial bridging loans and understands the local property market.
-We will assess your needs and provide a tailored quote.
+1. Initial Inquiry: Start by consulting with a specialist loan broker like Evolve Finance, with experience in arranging a bridging loan in Scotland for residential and commercial property projects.
+We will assess your requirements and provide a tailored quote.

 2. Valuation: An independent property valuation is carried out.
 This helps to establish the market value of the property being used as security.